benhj/jasl/README.md

 </pre>

-Update 8/6/16: now also have a void return type, hence the `nil` type:
+Update 8/6/16: now also have a `nil` return type, which is like `void` in other languages:

 <pre>
 fn:nil myBlock () {